-36. Fondly known as ‘Fruit Bowl of India’, Himachal Pradesh produces a wide variety of fruits including apple, pear, peach, apricot, and plum.
-The fruits production turnover of Himachal Pradesh is almost 3 billion annually.
+36. Fondly known as the ‘Fruit Bowl of India’, Himachal Pradesh produces a wide variety of fruits including apple, pear, peach, apricot, and plum.
+The fruit production turnover of Himachal Pradesh is almost 3 billion annually.

 37. Besides this, the state also produces dry fruits including cashew, peanut, groundnut, dry apricot, pistachio, chilgoza or pine nut, and hazelnut.
 Among them, chilgoza or pine nut is a rare nut that is grown in the state only.

 38. Himachal’s Solan is popularly known as the ‘Mushroom City’ because of the widespread mushroom production in the city.

 39. The hill town of Khajjiar is widely known as the ‘Mini Switzerland’ owing to its breathtaking natural beauty and jaw-dropping locales.

 40. Followed by Jammu and Kashmir, Himachal is the second-largest producer of apples in India.
 On average, Himachal produces over 4 lakh tons of apples each year.
 Apple is the most important fruit crop of Himachal Pradesh, which constitutes about 49% of the total area under fruit crops and about 85% of the total fruit production.
 The area under apple has increased from 400 hectares in 1950-51 to 3,025 hectares in 1960-61 and 1,11,896 hectares in 2016-17.